Introduction

 Skills

-Successful HCAs possess a combination of hard and soft skills.
+Successful Health Care Assistants (HCAs) possess a combination of hard and soft skills.
 Key skills include:

 - Compassion and Empathy: Essential for providing patient-centered care.